CronoPT/ACIC_project/README.md

 # ACIC_project
-This is a private repo that i created for the development of the ACIC labs and project
+This is a repo created for the development of the ACIC (Applications and Computation for the Internet of Things) labs and project